 2. Navigate to the particular time of interest.
 For example, if I wanted to see what happened at 10:50 A.M.
 PST with a duration of 5 minutes today, this is what the camera configuration would look like:

 3. Now that the date and time configuration is done, click on the thumbnail with the time of interest:

-4. To activate the Multi-Camera Playback feature, click on the "plus" button on the upper left, next to the Camera's name.
+4. To activate the Multi-Camera Playback feature, click on the "+ Cameras" button below the recorded video

-5. Here you will be able to add (up to four) additional cameras to watch during the same time frame:
+5. Here you will be able to add additional cameras (up to four total) to watch during the same time frame: